 University of Toronto

-Canadian and Comparative Judicial Politics; Parliamentary Bills of Rights and the legislative process; Northern Ireland and the Bill of Rights debate.
+Canadian and Comparative Judicial Politics; Parliamentary Bills of Rights and the legislative process; Politics of Northern Ireland

 POLI 204 Introduction to Canadian Politics

 POLI 428 Constitutional Politics in CanadaPOLI 611 Judicial Politics and Policy Making

 James B. Kelly, Guest Editor.
 Publius: The Journal of Federalism (2017).
 Virtual Issue: Federalism and Supreme Courts.

 Janet L. Hiebert and James B. Kelly, Parliamentary Bills of Rights: The Experiences of New Zealand and United Kingdom.
 Cambridge, UK: Cambridge University Press, 2015.